CNCFlora/Connect/README.md

 ## Development

-You can use Vagrant, or Leiningen by yourself.
+You can use Vagrant, or just Leiningen.

 To run the tests:
     lein midje :autotest